dewanshrawat15/dewanshrawat15.github.io/README.md

 - Include relevant test updates/additions

 ## Support
-- If you have any issues, feel free to hit us up at [dscbvppune@gmail.com](mailto:dscbvppune@gmail.com)
+- If you have any issues, feel free to hit us up at [dewanshrawat15@gmail.com](mailto:dewanshrawat15@gmail.com)
-- You can also put up queries on GitHub issues [here](https://github.com/dscbvppune/dsc/issues)
+- You can also put up queries on GitHub issues [here](https://github.com/dewanshrawat15/dewanshrawat15.github.io/issues)

 ## License
-The template [dewanshrawat15.github.io](https://github.com/dewanshrawat15/dewanshrawat15.github.io) used has been built by [Dewansh Rawat](https://dewanshrawat.tech).
+> MIT License